Wallem-1089/Zimran/DATABASE_CONTEXT.md

 department quantities so Store and downstream department views can read balances without editing them directly.
 Store remains a sidebar operational module and does not create patient charges or dispensing workflows.

+## Phase 4.3 Pharmacy

+Migration 032 adds `prescriptions` and `pharmacy_dispensing`.
+Prescriptions store patient, visit, Clinical/Direct source, optional prescriber, optional inventory item linkage, medication-name snapshot, dosage/frequency/duration, quantity, instructions, and Prescribed/Dispensed/Cancelled status.
+Dispensing stores one dispensing record for the current version and reduces Pharmacy department stock through Store inventory logic rather than direct balance editing.
+Pharmacy does not own price and does not create patient charges.

+## Phase 4.4 Billing / Patient Accounts

+Migration 033 adds `patient_charges`, `invoices`, and `payments`.
+Charges copy the current Accounts catalogue price into `unit_price` and derive `amount` from quantity.
+Invoices derive totals from active charges and posted payments;
+users do not manually edit totals, amount paid, or balance.
+Payments are append-only posted records for the current version and receipts are generated as read-only views from payment data.

 ## Phase 4.5 Basic Dashboards / Reports

 Phase 4.5 does not add reporting tables.
 The Reports module uses indexed